purdiea/Git-Intro/README.md

  Adding changes
  >git add recipe.txt

  OR

  >git add -u

- Adds all changes for all files excluding untracked files
+ Adds all changes for all files excluding untracked files.
+If you have a brand new file that hasn't been loaded to github at all, it won't show up in the red list above but instead will show up in the untracked list below.
+To add it to the tracked list, you have to explicitely do git add <file>.

  >git status